dask/dask/docs/source/configuration.rst

-Dask searches for all environment variables that start with ``DASK_``, then transforms keys by converting to lower case, changing double-underscores to nested structures, and changing single underscores to hyphens.
+Dask searches for all environment variables that start with ``DASK_``, then transforms keys by converting to lower case, changing double-underscores to nested structures, and changing hyphens to single underscores.

 Dask tries to parse all values with `ast.literal_eval
 <https://docs.python.org/3/library/ast.html#ast.literal_eval>`_, letting users